Dish Network: Technical information

-Broadcast technology

-For years DISH used standard MPEG-2 for broadcasting, but the addition of bandwidth-intensive HDTV called for a change to the H.264/MPEG-4 AVC system.
-DISH announced that, from February 1, 2006, all new HDTV channels would be available in H.264 format only, while maintaining the current lineup as MPEG-2.
-The company intended to convert the entire platform to H.264 to provide more channels to subscribers.
-In 2007, DISH Network reduced the resolution of 1080-line channels from 1920x1080 to 1440x1080.
-Reducing the horizontal resolution and/or data rate of HD video is known as HD Lite and is done by other TV providers as well.

 Both a standard receiver and a receiver with built-in digital video recorder (DVR) were available to subscribers.
 The DISH Network ViP722 HD DVR replacement for the ViP622 received generally positive reviews.
 It could record up to 350 hours of standard-definition (SD) broadcasts, or 55 hours of high-definition (HD).
 These set-top boxes (STBs) allow for HD on the primary TV and SD on the secondary TV (TV2) without a secondary box on TV2.

 Receivers and devices

 Earlier satellite dishes

 DISH Network's first satellite antenna was simply called the "DISH Network" dish.
 It was retroactively named the "DISH 300" when legal and satellite problems forced delays of the forthcoming DISH 500 systems.
 It uses one LNB to obtain signals from the 119°W orbital location, and was commonly used as a second dish to receive additional high-definition or international programming from either the 148°W or 61.5°W orbital locations.
 The 119°W slot is one of two primary orbital locations, the other being 110°W, that provide core services.

-After EchoStar obtained the broadcasting assets of a failed joint venture between ASkyB and MCI WorldCom, it had more than doubled its capacity by adding 28 transponders at the 110°W orbital location.
-Since EchoStar also owned the adjacent 119°W orbital location it developed the DISH 500 to receive the signals of both orbital locations using one dish and an innovative dual-LNB assembly.
-Although the new 20-inch DISH 500 was slightly larger than the then-current 18-inch DISH 300 and DirecTV dishes it had the distinct advantage of obtaining signals from EchoStar's two adjacent satellite locations for a theoretical 500-channel capacity.
-The DISH 500, as a result, provided very large capacity for local-into-local service, nationwide programming, and business services.
-In order to migrate existing customers to DISH 500, DISH Network provided value-added channels in addition to local channels that could only be received with the DISH 500 and newer systems.
-Some of the channels exclusive to these newer systems were H2, Boomerang, Science, Planet Green, PBS Kids Sprout and Comedy Central.